Multi-fidelity Gaussian Process Bandit Optimisation: Theoretical Results

-\item $ T^{(2)}_n\big(\complement{\Xcalrg}\big)$: We appeal to previous first fidelity queries.
+\item $ T^{(2)}_n\big({\Xcalrgbar}\big)$: We appeal to previous first fidelity queries.
 If we are querying at the second fidelity at a certain region, it can only be because the first fidelity confidence band is small.
 This implies that there must be several first fidelity queries in that region which in turn implies that we can learn about $\funcone$ with high confidence.
 As $\funcone$ alone would tell us that any point in $\Xcalrg$ is suboptimal for $\functwo$, the maximiser of the UCB is unlikely to lie in this region frequently.
 Hence, we will not query outside $\Xcalrg$ often.
-The threshold parameter $\gammaone$ does appear in the bound, but its dependence is very mild.

 \end{itemize}